a-wai/nanoTracer/README.md

 nanoTracer is a DIY project.
 You will find all the information needed to build your own tracer under the `kicad/` directory.

 ## License
-This project is distributed under the GNU GPL v3 license.
-Please see the COPYING file or [the GNU website](http://www.gnu.org/licenses/#GPL) for details.
+Source code for the software is distributed under the GNU GPL v3 license.
+Please see the COPYING.software file or [the GNU website](http://www.gnu.org/licenses/#GPL) for details.

+Hardware design files are distributed under the CERN Open Hardware Licence v1.2.
+Please see the COPYing.hardware file or [the Open Hardware Repository website](http://www.ohwr.org/licenses/cern-ohl/v1.2) for details.